 4. MEAT INSPECTION - All meats must be USDA or state DA inspected and passed.
 No pre-seasoning, injecting, marinating or cooking of any entry is permitted until after inspection by the Official Meat Inspector as appointed by the FBA Representative or the contest organizer.
 Meat inspection begins at noon on the day prior to the contest.
 All meat must be maintained at a maximum temperature of 40 degrees F prior to inspection.
 Prior to cooking, all meat that is resting in preparation for cooking must be covered at all times.
 All meats must be cooked to a minimum internal temperature of 145 degrees F. After cooking all meat must be maintained at a minimum temperature of 140 degrees F in a covered container until turned in for judging.
 All contest meat, once inspected, may not leave the cook team's site until turn in.

 5. COOKING FUELS - The only approved cooking media are wood, charcoal, or wood pellets.
 Gas of any kind or any electrical heating element may be used only to start the initial fire or to start burn barrels, charcoal chimneys, etc. A gas starter, gas flame, or electrical heating element may not be used in the cooker after the meat has entered the cooker or during the cooking process.
 Gas bottles must be disconnected from the cooker once the fire has started and must be removed from the immediate cooking area.
 A gas flame or electrical heating element may not be used in the cooker during any part of the cooking process.
+Any form of cooking with grease and/or oil is prohibited.

 6. APPROVED COOKERS - Any wood, charcoal, or wood pellet fired cookers homemade or commercially manufactured, will be allowed to be used in FBA contests.
 Electric or manual operated rotisseries or rotating shelves are permitted during the cooking process.
 Electric or manual operated wood, charcoal, or wood pellet augers are permitted during the cooking process.
 Electric or manually operated power draft devices are permitted during the cooking process.